eduardovra/eduardovra.github.io/_posts/2026-08-22-from-the-snes-to-the-playstation-understanding-cpu-pipelines.markdown

 The SNES CPU is a Ricoh 5A22, built around a [WDC 65816][65816] core.
 It's a 16-bit descendant of the famous 6502, and it works the way you would naively draw a CPU on a whiteboard: fetch an instruction, decode it, execute it, and move on to the next one.

-Before proceeding, it's important to cover one piece of vocabulary, since the whole post depends on it.
-The **program counter** (`pc`) is a register that holds the address of the next instruction to be executed.
-Executing an instruction advances it past that instruction's bytes, while a jump or a branch sets it to somewhere else entirely.
+One piece of vocabulary first, since the whole post leans on it: the **program counter** (`pc`) holds the address of the next instruction, advancing past each instruction's bytes on its own unless a jump or a branch overwrites it.

 Consider the stretch of SNES code below, with `pc` sitting at the start of it.
 The accumulator is in 8-bit mode here (in 16-bit mode, `LDA #$42` would take an extra byte and an extra cycle):